-The existing street network, particularly along McLeod Avenue should be the focus of a reconfiguration to accommodate greater levels of mobility for pedestrians and cyclists, while also being able to support future urban growth, transit and traffic flow that is and will be expected to continue moving through the City Centre.
-This will ensure that a satisfactory level of service is maintained for vehicles, while providing straightforward and efficient access to the City Centre for residents who choose to cycle or walk.
+The existing street network should be the focus of reconfiguration efforts to accommodate broader mobility objectives.
+It must consider pedestrians and cyclists, while supporting future urban growth, transit and increased traffic flow in the City Centre.
+These considerations will ensure that a satisfactory level of service is maintained for vehicles, while providing straightforward and efficient access to the City Centre for residents who choose to cycle or walk.